lukethacoder/nix-config/README.md

 # NixOS

-> NOTE: this NixOS config is not currently working and is a work in progress.
+> NOTE: this NixOS config is still a work in progress.
 Take anything in this repo with a grain of salt (for now).

+## Services

+- Tailscale
+- Traefik
+- sops
+- Navidrome
+- Jellyfin
+- Immich
+- DuckDNS
+- Deluge/Gluetun

 ## Machines

 ### Opslag

 Main Home Server machine.
 Will eventually host some sort of MergerFS/SnapRaid setup as well as a few services like Jellyfin, Navidrome, PiHole etc.

+### Hoofd (Daily driver laptop)

+Will eventually have a laptop configured with NixOS as a daily driver.
+Not yet ready to take the leap.

+Will host a simple config with:
+- Codium
+- Thorium (Chromium based browser)
+- Floorp (Firefox based browser)
+- Other DX tools + languages (Node (nvm), Rust, Python, etc.)
+-

 ## Setup